TeamFightTacticsBots/Alune/README.md

 ### Android Emulator

 1. Download any Android emulator you find trustworthy that also has reasonable ADB support.
-   **We do not recommend a specific one** but tested examples are the AVD that comes with Android Studio, LDPlayer9 and Nox.
+   **We do not recommend a specific one** but tested examples are the AVD that comes with Android Studio, Google Play Games PC Developer Build, LDPlayer9 and Nox.
    Some emulators may need adjustment of the port our ADB utility connects to (The place to adjust it is [here](./alune/adb.py) in `_connect_to_device`.)
 2. Install the TFT APK by downloading it from [APKMirror](https://www.apkmirror.com/apk/riot-games-inc/teamfight-tactics-league-of-legends-strategy-game/) and dragging it into your emulator.
-   If drag and drop does not work, please review your Emulators documentation on how to install APK files.
+   If drag and drop does not work, please review your emulator's documentation on how to install APK files.
    **We discourage using Google Play** since it adds overlays the bot does not check for.
 Also, not entering your Google credentials in emulators is generally good security practice.
 3. After installation, start the TFT app and log-in to your Riot account.
    If you get a warning about needing to try again later, you may use a linked social log-in (Google, Facebook, XBox) if you trust your emulator.